 Rogue One and its tie-in prequel novel Catalyst brought one of the most complex and inspiring father/daughter relationship in Galen and his stardust, Jyn Erso.
 Tragedy mires this relationship early on, with Galen attempting to cut ties with the Empire and keep his family safe.
 With the Death Star project stalled, the Empire comes a-knocking for Galen and his scientific genius.
-In the confrontation, his wife Mira is shot dead and Jyn escapes only to be recruited into an increasingly extreme rebel cell.
-The unit is fronted by Clone Wars veteran Saw Gerrera, who becomes a kind of surrogate father figure, despite never being able to fill the voice in Jyn’s heart.
-Indeed, Saw abandons her at sixteen, for her own “safety”.
+In the confrontation, his wife Mira is shot dead and Jyn escapes only to be recruited into an increasingly extreme group of partisans.
+The group is fronted by Clone Wars veteran Saw Gerrera, who becomes a kind of surrogate father figure, despite never being able to fill the voice in Jyn’s heart.
+Indeed, Saw abandons her at sixteen, for her own safety, he claimed.

-Jyn wears the weight of the world on her shoulders, tormented by dreams of her parents, and finding herself in and out of jails.
+Jyn wears the weight of the world on her shoulders, tormented by dreams of her parents, and finding herself in and out of trouble.
 She’s apolitical, having washed her hands of causes, and does what she needs to get by.
-As proved in her smattering of Forces of Destiny episodes, though, Jyn has a good heart that compels her to do good, even when it’s at odds with the shroud of nihilism and aliases she’s drawn around herself.
+As proved in her smattering of Forces of Destiny episodes and the prequel novel Rebel Rising, though, Jyn has a good heart that compels her to help, even when it’s at odds with the shroud of nihilism and aliases she’s drawn around herself.

 As the Empire came for her father years before, the Rebel Alliance comes calling for Jyn.
 Her relationship with Saw Gerrera is a means of locating her father, whose still intrenched in the Imperial war machine.
 Jyn tells the Alliance she imagines her father is dead, that it “makes it easier”, though we as viewers know this is only a half-truth.
 It may make the reality of their separation easier to bear, but her dreams tell another story.